meleyif/printf/README.md

-This is the first group project on c programming
-Group members are Melaku and Endesew from Alx
+This is the first group project on c programming and Group members are Melaku and Endesew from Alx.